Fast and energy-efficient neuromorphic deep learning with first-spike times

+Note that the networks on the other neuromorphic platforms differ in their architectures, coding schemes and training methods, and while we list some of these differences in the table, a direct comparison in terms of individual numbers remains difficult.

+This table only includes references in which measurements for both classification rate and energy are reported.
+A more comprehensive overview, including studies that lack some of the above measurements, can be found in the \cref{table:appendix_fullLiterature}.

 Our current experimental setup leaves room for significant optimization.
-For an estimation of possible improvements and their potential effect on classification rate and energy consumption, we refer to \citep{cramer2020training}.
-Since our algorithm requires less observables, it does not need to use the \gls{ppu} for recording voltages.
-Thus, we estimate that up to 70.000 classifications per second at less than \SI{4}{\micro\joule} per classification are achievable on \dls.
+For an estimation of possible improvements and their potential effect on classification rate and energy consumption, we refer to \cref{sec:SI_energy} and \citep{cramer2020training}.
+With these improvements we expect to increase the classification rate by up to a factor of four while simultaneously decreasing the energy-per-classification value by up to a factor of 3.

-\paragraph{Robustness of time-to-first-spike learning} As noted earlier, our coding and learning scheme represents a natural fit for neuromorphic hardware, both for computational reasons (operating only on spike times) and due to its intrinsic efficiency, as it emphasizes few and early spikes.
+As noted earlier, a learning scheme operating only on spike times combined with our coding represents a natural fit for neuromorphic hardware, both for requiring commonly accessible observables (i.e., spike times, as opposed to, e.g., membrane potentials or synaptic currents) and due to its intrinsic efficiency, as it emphasizes few and early spikes.
 An important indicator of a model's feasibility for neuromorphic emulation is its robustness towards substrate-induced distortions.
 By experimentally demonstrating its capabilities on \dls, we have implicitly provided one substantive data point for our framework.
 Here, we present a more comprehensive study of the robustness of our approach.

-Most physical neuronal substrates have several forms of variability in common \citep{petrovici2016form}.
-Synaptic weights are limited in both range and resolution and relevant neuron and synapse parameters have a certain spread.
+Most physical neuronal substrates have several forms of variability in common \citep[Chapter~5]{petrovici2016form}.
+In both digital and mixed-signal systems, synaptic weights are typically limited in both range and resolution.
+Additionally, parameters of analog neuron and synapse circuits exhibit a certain spread.

 To study the impact of these effects, we included them in software simulations of our model applied to the Yin-Yang classification task.